MenkeTechnologies/zpwr/README.md

 hlissner/zsh-autopair
 ```

-## Environment Variables
+## Environment Variables -- System Tuning Parameters
-These are environment variables set in `~/.zpwr/env/.zpwr_env.sh` and `~/.zpwr/env/.zpwr_re_env.sh` which you can override in your `~/.zpwr/local/.tokens.sh` to customize the behavior of the terminal setup.
-The file `~/.zpwr/env/.zpwr_re_env.sh` is reread after user tokens file to update environment variables that depend on previous variables that could change in user token file.
+These are the environment variables in `~/.zpwr/env/.zpwr_env.sh` and `~/.zpwr/env/.zpwr_re_env.sh` -- the dials and switches of the ZPWR cyberdeck.
+Override them in `~/.zpwr/local/.tokens.sh` to tune the system to your neural patterns.  `~/.zpwr/env/.zpwr_re_env.sh` is reread after user tokens file to update dependent variables.
 ```sh
 # Global Environment Variables for ZPWR by MenkeTechnologies
 # More Environment Variables in ~/.zpwr/env/.shell_aliases_functions.sh near top of file